MarwanMoh11/Cramer_s_Rule/README.md

 # Cramer's Rule Calculator

 Welcome to the Cramer's Rule Calculator project!
-This is a simple program written in C++ that allows you to solve a system of linear equations using Cramer's Rule.
-You don't need to be a programmer to use it, just follow the instructions below!
+This a simple linear algebra project that allows you to perform Cramer's Rule on any system of linear equations.
+The instructions below are easy to follow for non-programmers.

 ## What is Cramer's Rule?